Just Google it!

 When I searched for Upland restaurant on Google Maps, I came across this latest image from the restaurant that showed me that the place has the ideal vibe for my weekend lunch.
 This made me want to check the restaurant out and book a table.

 4. You Can Draw More Visitors to Your Site

 Modern-day marketplaces are changing rapidly.
 The number of options to explore has rapidly increased – for customers as well as businesses.
 Overwhelmed with the choices, customers now want to find out what really suits their interests.
 This is why the number of people who search for shopping lists on their phones has increased by over 150% in the past two years.

-This has created a massive opportunity for the small businesses to come in the limelight and draw more customers to their business.
+This has created a massive opportunity for small businesses to come in the limelight and draw more customers to them.

 Want To Make Your Posts Special?
 Let’s Explore Some Unique Ways.

-Your GMB post must be unique and showcase relevant information.
-You can make it better by adding quality pictures, videos, calls-to-action and encourage potential customers to try out your products or services.
+Your GBP post must be unique and showcase relevant information.
+You can make it better by adding quality pictures, videos, calls-to-action, and encouraging potential customers to try out your products or services.

-Here are some tips to help you while creating GMB posts:
+Here are some tips to help you while creating GBP posts:

 - Event Posts